anthill/open-moulinette/caf/README.md

 ## Caf

-This script dowload (90 files) and concatenate all the features from [CAF open-data](http://data.caf.fr/site/) files in one clean csv (more than 80 multiply by 6 years actually) at city level.
+This script dowload (100 files) and concatenate all the features from [CAF open-data](http://data.caf.fr/site/) files in one clean csv (more than 80 multiply by 7 years actually) at city level.

 For a better reuse, we add geo spatial and city's features.

 See [documentation](https://github.com/armgilles/open-moulinette/blob/master/caf/documentation.md) for details

+## Edit :

+- 29/03/2017 : There are now 2015 files

 ## Dependency